ishine/SONAR/README.md

 * [sonar text2text similarity and translation](examples/sonar_text_demo.ipynb)
 * [sonar speech2text and other data pipeline examples](examples/inference_pipelines.ipynb)
 * [sonar bilingual document alignment with sonar text similarity](examples/bilingual_document.ipynb)

+### Troubleshooting

+- In case of errors like `fairseq2.assets.card.AssetCardError: Model checkpoint of the blaser_2_0_qe asset card cannot be loaded`, try removing the fairseq2 assets cache (located in `~/.cache/fairseq2`); it might be that some of the downloaded model checkpoints are invalid.

 ## Supported languages and download links